-Sawpit Gully (EBN25) and Warren Rd (EBN17) recorded pH values below the ANZECC Guidline on 1 out of 4 sampling occaisions.
-This was during the first sampling occaision at both sites.
-All other sampling occaision recoded pH values within the guidelines, these results at this stage will be considered an anomaly however these site will be closely monitored in 2012 to ensure that they do not measure outside the ANZECC Guidline.
+Sawpit Gully (EBN25) and Warren Rd (EBN17) recorded pH values below the ANZECC Guideline on 1 out of 4 sampling occasions.
+This was during the first sampling occasion at both sites.
+All other sampling occasion recoded pH values within the guidelines, these results at this stage will be considered an anomaly however these site will be closely monitored in 2012 to ensure that they do not measure outside the ANZECC Guideline.

 Lennard Brook (EBN1) and Yal Yal Brook (EBN5) have been identified in previous Ellen Brook Snapshot Reports as a potential cause for concern due to low pH values being recorded, below the ANZECC guidelines, in November 2006.
 Their respective values were 4.36 and 5.65.
 Since 2007 pH levels have remained within the guidelines on nearly all sampling occasions.
-In 2011 both Lennard Brook and Yal Yal Brook remained within the ANZECC guidelines on each sampling occasion.
+In 2012 both Lennard Brook and Yal Yal Brook remained within the ANZECC guidelines on each sampling occasion.

-Peters Rd (EBN 23) recorded pH levels above the ANZECC guidelines on one out of three sampling occasions (Figure 8) This sites have been sampled since 2007 and have never previously exceeded ANZECC guidelines.
+Peters Rd (EBN 23) recorded pH levels above the ANZECC guidelines on two out of two sampling occasions (Figure 8) This sites have been sampled since 2007 and prior to 2011 had never previously exceeded ANZECC guidelines on more than one occasion.
 Increased pH can be caused by a combination of factors including reduced flow and an increase in temperature resulting in algal growth.
 Increased algal growth can result in an increase in pH.
-This is likely due to the reduced flow that was experienced at this site in the October sampling run.
-This site will be closely monitored in the 2012 sampling run to ensure these results are an anomaly rather then a decline in water quality.
+This is likely due to the reduced flow that was experienced at this site throughout the sampling period however investigations will be made to any land use changes that could have attributed to the increase in pH.
+This site will be closely monitored in the 2013 sampling run to ensure these results are an anomaly rather than a decline in water quality.

-Figure 8: pH of surface water sampled within the Ellen Brook catchment between July and October 2011.
+Figure 8: pH of surface water sampled within the Ellen Brook catchment between July and October 2012.
 Note: blanks represent no sample

-Table 5: pH levels of Wandena North (EBN7), Wandena South (EBN8), Muchea East (EBN10) between July and October 2011.
+Table 5: pH levels of Wandena North (EBN7), Wandena South (EBN8), Muchea East (EBN10) between July and October 2012.

 Date EBN 7 EBN 8 EBN 10

-21/07/11 3.41 4.78 3.46
+18/07/12 4.12 5.54 3.96

-17/08/11 3.65 5.91 3.85
+27/08/12 4.17 6.25 4.13

-15/09/11 3.75 5.98 3.9
+24/09/12 3.62 5.72 3.39

-20/10/11 3.4 6.2 3.4
+17/10/12 3.56 6.17 3.47